dennisnordberg/julia-school/content/julia/dataframes.md

 `julia`

 What gives?
-Well, if you type in `inventory` and hit the return/Enter key, you'll see that the planets in our `description` column now start with a capital letter.
+Well, if you type `inventory` and hit the return/Enter key, you'll see that the planets in our `description` column now start with a capital letter.

 ### Julia output